Show summary Hide summary

 - ⚡ Breed it with a Pokémon from your region

-- ⚡ Have a Pokémon with Magma Armor to speed up hatching
+- ⚡ Have a Pokémon with Magma Armor to accelerate hatching

 - ⚡ Get the Shiny Charm to boost your chances

-- ⚡ Prepare for lots of eggs and patience!
+- ⚡ Prepare for many eggs and patience!